A Last-Minute Survival Guide

 Here are some top recommendations for your essential GDPR Compliance Program.

 The GDPR's ‘privacy by design’ culture should be "top-down".
 Ensure your executive team is well briefed - they are accountable.

-Have a data breach policy and procedure that works like a fire drill.
+Have a data breach policy and procedure and practice them like a fire drill.
 Your organization may be required to report a data breach to the supervisory authority and the affected individuals within 72 hours of the breach occurring.
 Depending on the impact of the breach, listed companies may have to inform a stock exchange.

 Understand how the new rights of individuals affect your internal and external stakeholders.
 Create policies and a systematic way to handle rights such as enhanced Subject Access Requests.

 Achieve a state of preparedness that allows your organization to produce a Data Protection Impact Assessment1 for each of your processing activities.
 This gives visibility of the risks within your business and may be compulsory for some businesses.
 Do this as soon as possible.
 1 See Article 35 of the GDPR